cornielleandres/translate-this/README.md

 A native app where you can take a picture of something and have the object in the picture translated into the language of your choice and even have a pronunciation provided.

+Choose a language.
+Point your camera at an object and take a picture.
+AI is used to visually recognize what is in the image.
+The guesses the AI makes are then translated into your chosen language.

+Afterwards, you can click on the translated term and get an auditory pronunciation of the word in its native tongue.

 ## Tools
 *	`React Native` - Framework to build native app for use on Android and iOS devices
 *	`Expo` - Platform used to make cross-platform native apps